Fatal Papatoetoe shooting: Dead man's family not angry at police, have faith in frontline

 "He had just given up smoking, he did not use drugs, apart from alcohol.

-"His brother called from Fiji and they had a long argument, from what I heard his brother was very, rude and abusive to him.
+"His brother called from Fiji and they had a long argument, from what I heard his brother was very rude and abusive to him.

 "The conversation finished and he was very agitated, upset, frustrated.